Kaabo Mantis Review: Overview

-In-depth Kaabo Mantis review — one of our favorite scooters of 2019.
-It packs: punchy dual 1000 W motors, crisp, nimble steering, semi-hydraulic brakes and top build quality into a $1500, 61 lb package that will give you at least 30 miles of maxed-out urban commuting.
-Read on to find out if the Mantis is the right scooter for you.
+This review is an in-depth look at the Kaabo Mantis — one of our favorite scooters of 2020.
+It packs punchy dual 1000-watt motors, nimble steering, semi-hydraulic brakes, and top build quality into a 61 lb package.
+The Mantis will give you at least 30 miles of maxed-out urban commuting, based on our real-world range tests.

 Another notable feature is the bomb-proof stem folding mechanism that means zero creaking/wobble in the handlebars.
-The handlebars also lock to the rear fender, allowing carrying of Mantis by the stem.
-Though it tips the scales at 61 lbs which is by no means ultra-portable, this feature will help you carry or lift the scooter for short distances.
+The handlebars also lock to the rear fender and allow carrying by the stem.
+Though it tips the scales at 61 lbs — by no means ultra-portable — this feature will help you lift or carry the scooter for short distances.

 Finally, like the Wolf Warrior, its older brother, the Mantis delivers a ton of value, power, quality, and range at a ridiculously competitive price.
 The base version has semi-hydraulic brakes and a locking mechanism for carrying — features absent on some much more expensive scooters.

-If you are looking for a fast but nimble scooter that feels like a monster, but doesn’t have monstrous weight, the Mantis is great choice.
-It is basically a budget Dualtron Spider — similar feel and performance — but at a steep discount and at a heavier weight.
-If you splurge for the Mantis PRO version then its even closer — coming with MiniMotors drivetrain, controller, EYE display, and LG batteries.
+If you are looking for a fast but nimble scooter that feels like a monster but doesn’t have monstrous weight, the Mantis is a great choice.
+It is basically a budget Dualtron Spider — similar feel and performance — but at a steep discount and higher weight.
+If you splurge for the Mantis PRO version, then you’ll also get a MiniMotors drivetrain, controller, EY3 display, and LG-branded batteries.

 Kaabo Mantis Review

 How does this translate to feeling?
 Simply put: very fast, arm-yanking acceleration up to about 25 mph.
-After 25 mph it cools down but still pulls all the way up to its top speed of ~40 mph.
-The motors are very torquey and you can readily spin both wheels at full throttle.
+After 25 mph, it cools down but still pulls all the way up to its top speed of ~40 mph.
+The motors are very torquey; you can readily spin both wheels at full throttle.

-Throttle response is slightly laggy.
-By this we mean the time between squeezing the throttle control and feeling the motors activate.
-On the Mantis the lag is a fraction of a second, but noticeable if you test a lot of high-end scooters.
+The throttle response is slightly laggy.
+By this, we mean the time between squeezing the throttle control and feeling the motors activate.
+On the Mantis, the lag is a fraction of a second, but noticeable if you test a lot of high-end scooters.

 We wonder if accelerator lag is better on the Mantis Pro, which uses the MiniMotors eye throttle.
 The Pro version also has a beefed-up 1470 Wh LG battery, 27 amp controller, and higher torque motors, which should make it even faster.